DnA-FX/DnA-FX.github.io/_members/drat.md

 name: Drat
 image: images/profiles/drat.png
 description: Founder
-role: founder
+role: designer
 links:
-  email: drat@dna-fx.com
+  email: dna.audio.fx+drat@gmail.com
 ---

 # Drat
-**Pedal Designer • Chaos Tinkerer • Co-Founder of D&A Effects**
+**Pedal Designer • Chaos Tinkerer • Designer of D&A Effects Projects**

-I’m **Drat**, and if you trace this whole thing back far enough, it all started with Tyler talking nonstop about modular synths.
+I’m Daniel Aldrich, better know as **Drat**, and if you trace this whole thing back far enough, it all started with Tyler talking nonstop about modular synths.

 At first, I was just listening — curious but on the outside.
 Then something clicked.
 The overlap between synth modules and guitar pedals was undeniable, and suddenly I was hooked.
 I brought up the idea of merging the two worlds, and from there, it became a **joint obsession**.